Spiro Agnew: Childhood, education, early career, and marriage

 In accordance with his mother's wishes, the infant Spiro was baptized as an Episcopalian, rather than into the Greek Orthodox Church of his father.
 Nevertheless, Theodore was the dominant figure within the family, and a strong influence on his son.
 When in 1969, after his vice presidential inauguration, Baltimore's Greek community endowed a scholarship in Theodore Agnew's name, Spiro Agnew told the gathering: "I am proud to say that I grew up in the light of my father.
 My beliefs are his."
+In 1973, he continued to also identify as "an Episcopalian."

 During the early 1920s, the Agnews prospered.
 Theodore acquired a larger restaurant, the Piccadilly, and moved the family to a house in the Forest Park northwest section of the city, where Spiro attended Garrison Junior High School and later Forest Park High School.
 This period of affluence ended with the crash of 1929, and the restaurant closed.
 In 1931, the family's savings were wiped out when a local bank failed, forcing them to sell the house and move to a small apartment.
 Agnew later recalled how his father responded to these misfortunes: "He just shrugged it off and went to work with his hands without complaint."
 Theodore Agnew sold fruit and vegetables from a roadside stall, while the youthful Spiro helped the family's budget with part-time jobs, delivering groceries and distributing leaflets.
 As he grew up, Spiro was increasingly influenced by his peers, and began to distance himself from his Greek background.
 He refused his father's offer to pay for Greek language lessons, and preferred to be known by a nickname, "Ted".

-In February 1937, Agnew entered Johns Hopkins University at their new Homewood campus in north Baltimore as a chemistry major.
+Upon graduation from high school in February 1937, Agnew was accepted at Johns Hopkins University as a chemistry major.
 After a few months, he found the pressure of the academic work increasingly stressful, and was distracted by the family's continuing financial problems and worries about the international situation, in which war seemed likely.
 In 1939 he decided that his future lay in law rather than chemistry, left Johns Hopkins and began night classes at the University of Baltimore School of Law.
-To support himself, he took a day job as an insurance clerk with the Maryland Casualty Company at their "Rotunda" building on 40th Street in Roland Park.
+To support himself, he took a day job as an insurance clerk with the Maryland Casualty Company at their Rotunda building on 40th Street in Roland Park.

 During the three years Agnew spent at the company he rose to the position of assistant underwriter.
 At the office, he met a young filing clerk, Elinor Judefind, known as "Judy".
 She had grown up in the same part of the city as Agnew, but the two had not previously met.
 They began dating, became engaged, and were married in Baltimore on May 27, 1942.
 They had four children; Pamela Lee, James Rand, Susan Scott, and Elinor Kimberly.